SolaceSamples/solace-samples-java-jcsmp/docs/_tutorials/persistence-with-queues.md

 ### Getting the Source

-Clone the GitHub repository containing the Solace samples.
+This tutorial is available in GitHub.
+To get started, clone the GitHub repository containing the Solace samples.

 ```
 git clone {{ site.repository }}